Fees and Charges

 - collect more than $1500 in advance from a learner, following commencement of enrolment

 ACCCO requires the learner to pay for each unit of study before commencing that unit or be on a payment plan.
 A learner may pay for a maximum of 3 upcoming units, at the one time.
 When an enrolment fee is charged for a course, it is to be paid before commencing the first unit.

 When a learner has withdrawn or cancelled their enrolment within the cooling off period (10 business days), for new enrolments as outlined in the Fees and Refunds policy, the learner will receive a full refund of tuition fees paid, less the Enrolment Fee and any units that have already been issued.
 Where the learner has only paid the Enrolment Fee, no refund will be granted with the exception of learners under State or Federal subsidised training.
 Under State or Federal subsidised training, learners may receive a full or partial refund of their co-contribution fees.

-Please refer to the Fees and Refunds Policy for more information on the refunds process.
+Please refer to the Fee Administration Policy for more information on the refunds process.

 Phone: 1300 139 406